Tensor-structured sketching for constrained least squares: Sketching dimension estimation

 \subsection{Concrete case studies}

+In this subsection, we provide the case studies for different kinds of optimization problems utilizing the two main results \cref{JL} and \cref{sketch_dimension} shown above.
+In particular, in the example of unconstrained linear regressions, we establish a theoretical guarantee by applying \cref{JL} with standard covering net method to achieve a subspace embedding.

-\cref{sketch_dimension} lays out a unified framework to estimate the sketching dimension via the calculation of the Gaussian width $\Wb(\AKb)$ based on the data matrix $\mA$ and the geometry of the constraint $\C.$ In this subsection, we provide the case studies for different kinds of optimization problems.
-In each case, we give an explicit computation for $\Wb(\AKb)$ and hence obtain a guarantee for the sketch $\mS$ as a direct corollary from \cref{sketch_dimension}.
+In terms of constrained convex programs with versatile geometric landscapes, \cref{sketch_dimension} offers a unified framework via calculation of the complexity $M(\AKb)$ based on the geometry of the constrained tangent cone $\K$ and the data matrix $\mA$.
+For the sparse recovery with $\ell_1$-constraint problem, we give an explicit computation for $M(\AKb)$ and obtain a sketching size estimation as a direct consequence from \cref{sketch_dimension}.